tfeltin/lora-orthogonality/README.md

 ```
 python main.py -no
 ```
-Generating the curves for the default settings usually takes around 20 minutes.
+Generating the curves for the default settings may take a few minutes.